UPCOMING in August

 STORYTIME — Copperfield’s Books, 1330 Lincoln Ave., holds a weekly storytime for children at 11 a.m.
 Info, copperfieldsbooks.com/Calistoga; 942-1616.

-CALISTOGA AMERICAN LEGION MEETING — The Calistoga American Legion meets the first Monday of every month at 6 p.m. at the senior housing complex recreation room, 611 Washington St. All veterans are invited.
+CALISTOGA AMERICAN LEGION MEETING — The Calistoga American Legion meets the first Monday of the month.
+All veterans are invited to a meeting at 6 p.m. at the senior housing complex recreation room, 611 Washington St.

 TECH APPOINTMENTS — Need some help with your computer, phone, or tablet?
 One-on-one, 30-minute sessions are available in English or Spanish by appointment Wednesday through Friday from 3 to 4 p.m. at the Calistoga Library, 1108 Myrtle St. Make an appointment in person, over the phone, or by email: 942-4833, email@example.com.